-Between now and 2040, 13 WSF vessels are due for retirement and replacement.
+Between now and 2040, 13 of the 23 WSF vessels are due for retirement and replacement.
 Without investment in new vessels, there is growing risk to service reliability that accumulates every year.
 Even with one-for-one replacement as older vessels retire, the current fleet size does not include sufficient relief vessels to support a reliable system.

 The Washington Ferry Coalition urges its members, business organizations, ferry communities, transportation advocates and all others who care about an effective and reliable state transportation system to show their support for the recommendations laid out in the Long Range Plan.